Or would we be flying around the world cleaning out the world’s casinos? I think the latter!

 Some strategies like the Makarov System have the stop loss bedded in already.
 That doesn´t make them any more likely to win, but it forces you to be methodical when setting your limits, which is never a bad thing.

 Then, break your play up into smaller sessions.
 Remember, you can’t get rid of the house edge in roulette.
 The longer you are at the table, the more chance the casino has of clawing money off you, winnings and all.
-(Unless you have found a roulette wheel that is biased, and you have some amazing method of identifying hot sectors on the wheel).
+(Unless you have found a biased roulette wheel, and you have some amazing method of identifying hot sectors on the wheel).

 The Gambler’s Fallacy

-In spite of numerous warnings and even when presented with the mathematics and statistics, players can still become convinced that a betting system like the Quadrant Strategy will give them an edge over the casino.
+Despite numerous warnings and even when presented with mathematics and statistics, players can still become convinced that a betting system like the Quadrant Strategy will give them an edge over the casino.
 Especially when it comes to playing roulette, one of the oldest and most popular casino games around.

 We take a look at just some of the most widely used roulette strategies used by players around the world on Roulette17.com.
 There is a mountain of systems out there used by professionals and amateurs alike.
 They are all convinced that their strategy is the key to “how to win in roulette”.